Find Products & Manufacturers

+The cost of integral color will vary from 10 cents a square foot to a $1.00.
+These costs are based on a 4" slab with 6 sack mix.
+So, the cost of integral color can be an advantage or disadvantage.
 Although it's possible to obtain more vibrant pastel shades with integral color, doing so could be cost prohibitive because you would need to use a white cement and a higher dosage of pigment.
-Another option is to use integral colors in conjunction with surface-applied treatments-such as color hardeners and chemical stains-to create layers of color.

 If you can't find just the right color for your project, ask the manufacturer about the possibility of custom color matching.
 Suppliers of both integral color and color hardeners are often able to match existing color tones or formulate custom hues to suit your design scheme.

 HOW TO FIX COLOR HARDENERS

 Question: Why is it recommended to use wood or resin floats when applying dry-shake color hardener?

 Answer: Wood and resin floats leave a rougher surface than magnesium or aluminum floats.
 The rougher concrete surface allows for more uniform moisture migration.
 Color hardener needs this surface moisture to react, or "wet out."
 The hardener also needs to be worked into the concrete.
 The rougher surface of a wood or resin float provides better dispersion of the hardener and works it into the surface more evenly and consistently than a metal float.
 That said, using wood or resin floats to apply color hardener is considered best practice, not a hard-and-fast rule.
 There are many applicators who use metal floats successfully.

 Color hardener fails to adhere